The Top 10 Most Common Prescription Drug Errors

 Most Common Patient Errors

 A standard prescription drug label includes instructions for dosing, frequency, timing, and often some other pertinent information for taking your medication.
 After you receive a prescription medication from a physician, it is crucial to spend time reading the label.
-Unfortunately, patients occasionally misread or fail to heed the instructions on the label, endangering their health.
+Unfortunately, patients occasionally misread or fail to heed the instructions on the label, endangering their health or cause birth injuries or defects in pregnant women.

 Common patient errors include: